MicrosoftDocs/learn/learn-pr/iot/get-started-cloud-storage-for-iot/includes/1-introduction.md

 * Review Azure storage options commonly implemented with Azure IoT solutions.
 * Examine the features provided by specific Azure storage options.

-By the end of this module, you will be able to describe the hot and cold storage path options for an Azure IoT solution.
+By the end of this module, you'll be able to describe the hot and cold storage path options for an Azure IoT solution.